grahamstark/referendums/bes/docs/brexit_vs_indie.md

 size.
 So I give more weight in that table to a small but certain influence than to a potentially large effect which has more uncertainty attached to it.
 [The American Statistical Association has a good short paper on this][ASA]

-[^FNREG]: in the [Technical Note][TECHNOTE] we report a version ofthe model without these regional dummies showing that adding or removing these variables doesn't affect our other conclusions in any major way.
+[^FNREG]: in the [Technical Note][TECHNOTE] we report a version ofthe model without these regional dummies, showing that adding or removing these variables doesn't affect our other conclusions in any major way.
 So model in column (2) is still comparable with the Indie ref one even though it has more variables]

 [Resolution]: http://www.resolutionfoundation.org/media/blog/why-did-we-vote-to-leave-what-an-analysis-of-place-can-tell-us-about-brexit/ "Clarke, Stephen.
 Why Did We Vote to Leave?
 What an Analysis of Place Can Tell Us about Brexit.
 Resolution Foundation, 15 July 2016."
 [Wings]: http://wingsoverscotland.com/spotting-the-differences/ "Campbell, Stuart ‘Spotting the Differences’.
 Wings Over Scotland, 10 November 2016."